Difference between revisions of "Stewart Sakarombe" - Pindula

 |−

 He made a breakthrough in 1991 when he acted in the multiracial cast film ''And To My Nephew Moses''… which serialised on television.
 It was in this film that Sakarombe managed to interact and take notes from established actors who boosted his confidence.
 He later featured in another popular TV drama ''Ndezvemeso'', penned by Thompson Kumbirai Tsodzo.
-His first feature film as an actor was ''More Time'', which also featured [[Prudence Katomeni-Mbofana
+His first feature film as an actor was ''More Time'', which also featured [[Prudence Katomeni]]-Mbofana and David Gwenzi.
+By then, Sakarombe was a household name in the film industry such that corporates were hunting for him for advertisements.

 |+